jacebenson/cedar/docs/docs/tutorial/chapter3/saving-data.md

 #### Notification on Save

 Next, let's show a notification to let the user know their submission was successful.
-Redwood includes [react-hot-toast](https://react-hot-toast.com/) to quickly show a popup notification on a page.
+Cedar includes [react-hot-toast](https://react-hot-toast.com/) to quickly show a popup notification on a page.

 `useMutation` accepts an options object as a second argument.
 One of the options is a callback function, `onCompleted`, that will be invoked when the mutation successfully completes.
 We'll use that callback to invoke a `toast()` function which will add a message to be displayed in a **&lt;Toaster&gt;** component.